-The Official Charity Partners for the Hurricanes in 2019 are Red Cross and Challenge 2000.
+The Official Charity Partners for the Hurricanes in 2020 are Red Cross and Challenge 2000.
+The Hurricanes also have a relationship with the New Zealand Rugby Foundation wo enable life's opportunities to New Zealand's seriously injured players.

 Hurricanes players will work to help the two organisations during the 2019 and 2020 Investec Super Rugby seasons.